Enter for a chance to win a free registration for the October BOW workshop courtesy of The Nature Conservancy.

-- You already do some of these activities but would like to learn some new ones.
+- You already do some of these activities but would like to learn some new on.

 - You enjoy the camaraderie of like-minded individuals.

 Becoming an Outdoors-Woman is held twice each year at the Alabama 4H Center near Columbiana in Shelby County.
+The spring workshop is held the first full weekend of March and the fall workshop is held the first full weekend of October.
 The cost for the weekend adventure is $225 and covers meals, lodging, program materials and instruction.
 All instructional equipment is provided.